Editing shapes in the Inspector

 Rotating shapes

-You can quickly rotate any shape you’ve selected by holding ⌘ and dragging one of its selection handles.
+You can quickly rotate any shape you’ve selected by placing your cursor near its corner handles and dragging when the rotate cursor appears.

 Holding ⇧ when you rotate a shape in 15° increments.